combatopera/venvpool/README.md

 ## Commands

 ### compactpool
-Use jdupes to combine identical files in the pool.
+Use jdupes to combine identical files in the venv pool.

 ### drmake
 Build a Docker image with automatic tag.